Call for Submissions

 - Give recognition to the work accomplished by graduate students of Mexican origin in any discipline, as well as to the investigation conducted (in progress or finished) by researchers from diverse nationalities who are interested in subjects related to Mexico; and

-- Provide the participants with an environment to network and foster Mexico-Canada relations within different academic fields.
+- Provide participants with an environment to network and foster Mexico-Canada relations within different academic fields.

-The overall topic for the 2018 year is Mexico-Canada Scientific and Cultural Exchange: Facing Challenges Together, in the following fields:
+The overall topic for the 2019-year is Partnerships in Science, Technology, Engineering, Art, and Mathematics (STEAM) in the following fields:

 - Advances and exchange in science and technology;

-- Art and ethnic expressions in Mexico and Canada;
+- Culture, art and ethnic expressions in Mexico and Canada;

 - Climate change, environment and sustainable development;